 The boundaries for acceptable thesis topics vary but some common principles apply.
 A thesis topic should raise a question or questions for which answers are not readily apparent.
 It should allow you to demonstrate your ability to use primary sources and to tackle creatively a problem considered significant in the field.
 It has to be feasible given the time you have and given the library and other resources that are available.

 Don’t try to come up with one perfect, well-defined idea all by yourself.
 A better approach at this stage is to make a list of several ideas that seem plausible to you and then identify a professor who might be willing to direct your thesis.
 Once you’ve found a faculty member to work with, he or she will be able to help you evaluate and choose among the ideas you’ve generated.
 As an expert in the field, he or she might see possibilities and obstacles that you have missed.
 Most good thesis topics emerge out of conversations between students and their thesis directors, just as many good topics for the smaller papers you wrote in regular courses grew out of conversations you had with your professors.

-If you are having trouble thinking of a topic, it can be useful to remind yourself that you sometimes struggled to come up with a good topic for core papers—and yet somehow, after talking with other students and the professor, it all came together in the end.
-Don't give up too easily or think you have to plan your thesis alone.
+If you are having trouble thinking of a topic, it can be useful to remind yourself that you sometimes struggled to come up with a good topic for other papers—and yet somehow, after talking with other students and the professor, it all came together in the end.
+Don’t give up too easily or think you have to plan your thesis alone.
 You are expected to seek help and guidance.